ebokes/spotify-clone/README.md

 # Spotify-clone

 ## Introduction
 This application is a simplified version of the Spotify Music Player that fetches data from the Spotify API to display the user's profile and playlists.
-However, it currently functions only as a remote control for the Spotify player, requiring the original Spotify app to be open and playing before music can be played or controlled using this clone.
+However, due to some certain restriction placed by the Spotify App, this spotify clone currently functions only as a remote control for the Spotify player, requiring the original Spotify app to be open and playing before music can be played or controlled using this clone.

 ## Tools used in achieving this application
 - Vite